jshrake/grimoire-legacy/SPEC.md

 ### Video
 - **video=string**: Required, relative path to a video file OR a uri.
 File support depends on your GStreamer installation.
 Uses [playbin](https://gstreamer.freedesktop.org/data/doc/gstreamer/head/gst-plugins-base-plugins/html/gst-plugins-base-plugins-playbin.html) internally.
 Users can use `playbin2` and `playbin3` by defining the enviornment variables `USE_PLAYBIN2=1 ` and `USE_PLAYBIN3=1 `, respectively.

-### Audio
+### Sound
-- **audio=string**: Required, relative path to an audio file OR a uri.
+- **sound=string**: Required, relative path to an sound file OR a uri.
 File support depends on your GStreamer installation.
 Uses [uridecodebin](https://gstreamer.freedesktop.org/data/doc/gstreamer/head/gst-plugins-base-plugins/html/gst-plugins-base-plugins-uridecodebin.html) internally.

 ### Pipeline
 - **pipeline=string**: Required, a GStreamer [gst-launch pipeline description](https://gstreamer.freedesktop.org/documentation/tools/gst-launch.html). grimoire assumes that the pipeline description contains an appsink element with name appsink and that the pipeline produces samples with video caps.